Millions of Americans are unwittingly exposed to asbestos in the workplace

 - Mining and milling

-Indirect asbestos exposure – effects on women and children of occupational workers
+Indirect asbestos exposure – effects on the spouses and children of occupational workers

 Asbestos workers unwittingly took home small particles of asbestos on their skin and work clothes.
 Today, this is known as secondary or take-home asbestos-exposure.
 Secondary exposure, or indirect exposure, occurs when a person who does not work with asbestos comes into contact with the toxic substance through the environment or through another person, often a family member.
 The mere contact with asbestos workers' clothes represents the most common secondary exposure to asbestos.